Navigating the Hit-to-Lead Phase with Precision and Speed

 This process starts by confirming that a true structure-activity relationship (SAR) exists within a number of hit series for the biological target.
 In addition, an early assessment is made of in-vitro ADMET properties to help select the most promising leads for optimisation.
 Hit-to-lead projects typically run for 6 – 9 months.

-Sygnature has well-established infrastructure and expertise to conduct effective hit-to-lead projects in a timely manner:
+Sygnature Discovery has well-established infrastructure and expertise to conduct effective hit-to-lead projects in a timely manner:

-- Our high throughput chemistry laboratory has been operational for 5 years producing diverse 3-dimensional, drug-like libraries for the European Lead Factory allowing client projects rapid access to hit expansion libraries.
+- Our high throughput chemistry laboratory was developed to producing diverse 3-dimensional, drug-like libraries for the European Lead Factory, allowing client projects rapid access to hit expansion libraries.

 - Sygnature’s experienced teams are often able to identify potential liabilities in hit molecules through an appropriate screening cascade and propose alternative structures that may maintain key interactions whilst starting the process of improving physico-chemical properties and metabolic stability.

-- A wide range of in-vitro ADME and in-vitro Toxicity assays are available at Sygnature to allow hit profiling.
+- A wide range of in-vitro ADME assays are available at Sygnature to allow hit profiling.